Kansas City Chiefs vs. Pittsburgh Steelers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Kansas City has combined with its opponents to put up more than 44.5 points in eight of 14 games this season.
+- Kansas City's games this season have gone over 44.5 points eight of 14 times.

-- Pittsburgh and its opponents have combined to score more than 44.5 points in five of 14 games this season.
+- Pittsburgh's games have gone over 44.5 points in five of 14 chances this season.

-- Sunday's total is 3.8 points lower than the two team's combined 48.3 points per game average.

-- This contest's over/under is 0.5 points fewer than the 45 these two squads combine to give up per game in 2021.
+- The combined points per game average of the two teams, 48.3, is 3.8 points more than Sunday's over/under.

+- The 45 points per game these two squads have surrendered to opponents this season are 0.5 more than the 44.5 over/under in this contest.

-- The 44.5 total in this game is 0.9 points higher than the 43.6 average total in Steelers games this season.
+- The 43.6 PPG average total in Steelers games this season is 0.9 points fewer than this game's over/under.

 Chiefs stats and trends

+- Kansas City has played 14 games, with seven wins against the spread.

-- The Chiefs have covered the spread twice this season when favored by 8 points or more (in three chances).
+- The Chiefs have been favored by 8.5 points or more three times this season and have covered the spread in two of them.

-- Kansas City has gone over the point total in 50% of its opportunities this year (seven times over 14 games with a set point total).
+- Kansas City's games this year have gone over the total in seven out of 14 opportunities (50%).

 - The Chiefs put up 3.6 more points per game (27.5) than the Steelers allow (23.9).

-- Kansas City is 5-3 against the spread and 6-2 overall this season when the team records more than 23.9 points.
+- Kansas City is 5-3 against the spread and 6-2 overall this season when the team notches more than 23.9 points.

-- When Kansas City piles up more than 367.5 yards, the team is 6-5 against the spread and 8-3 overall.
+- When Kansas City churns out more than 367.5 yards, the team is 6-5 against the spread and 8-3 overall.

 - The Chiefs have turned the ball over eight more times (25 total) than the Steelers have forced a turnover (17) this season.